boodland/battleships-challenge/README.md

 ## Install dependencies

 To install the dependencies execute the command `npm install` within the root folder.
+If you don't have `npm` installed please follow the instructions in https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 ## Start the app